-The A3LA-RG supports both digital and analog audio I/O. The digital audio is in PCM format.
-In such format, digital audio cannot travel far (less than one foot); this is why the analog is chosen for the A3LA-RG audio handset.
+The A3LA-RM supports both digital and analog audio Input/output (I/O).
+The digital audio is in PCM format.
+In such format, digital audio cannot travel far (less than one foot); this is why the analog is chosen for the A3LA-RM audio handset.
 The analog audio input is a single-ended, unbalanced input with a minimum impedance of $10~\text{k}\Omega$ to ground.
-The A3LA-RG accepts a maximum input level of 2.0~V peak-to-peak without signal distortion.
-The analog audio output is also a single-ended, unbalanced output capable of driving an impedance of 600Ω or more to ground.
-The A3LA-RG delivers undistorted audio up to 2.0~V peak-to-peak.
+The A3LA-RM accepts a maximum input level of 2.0~V peak-to-peak without signal distortion.
+The analog audio output is also a single-ended, unbalanced output capable of driving an impedance of $600~\Omega$ or more to ground.
+The A3LA-RM delivers undistorted audio up to 2.0~V peak-to-peak.

-The combined analog I/O audio interface (pins 5 and 15) and the DPL UART I/O interface (pins 18 and 20) enable an analog audio handset to be connected to the A3LA-RG.
-With the DPL audio handset model DPLS0401-X and DB25 data kit model HRC-24-8R, the A3LA-RG can be used both as a data modem and a satellite phone.
-This setup, as shown in Figure 4, can be an extremely useful developmental tool because the modem status can be seen on the handset LCD similarly to a 9555 Iridium phone.
+The combined analog I/O audio interface (pins 5 and 15) and the DPL UART I/O interface (pins 18 and 20) enable an analog audio handset to be connected to the A3LA-RM.
+With the DPL audio handset model DPLS0401-X and DB25 data kit model HRC-24-8R, the A3LA-RM can be used both as a data modem and a satellite phone.
+This setup, as shown in Figure 3, can be an extremely useful developmental tool because the modem status can be seen on the handset Liquid-crystal display (LCD) similar to a 9555 Iridium phone.

-Figure 4: A3LA-RG Connected to a DPL Handset via the HRC-24-8R
+Figure 3: A3LA-RM Connected to a DPL Handset via the HRC-24-8R